MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-service-principal.md

 * Service principal only works with [new app workspaces](../service-create-the-new-workspaces.md).
 * **My Workspace** isn't supported when using service principal.
-* Dedicated capacity is required when moving to production.
+* [Dedicated capacity](../service-admin-premium-manage.md) is required when moving to production.
 * You can't sign into the Power BI portal using service principal.
 * Power BI admin rights are required to enable service principal in developer settings within the Power BI admin portal.
 * You can't install or manage an on-premises data gateway using service principal.
-* Software-as-a-service (SaaS) embedding is unable to use service principal.
+* [Embed for your organization](embed-sample-for-your-organization.md) applications are unable to use service principal.

 ## Next steps